verbb/social-poster/docs/developers/events.md

 ```

 ### The `afterDeleteAccount` event
-Plugins can get notified after a account has been deleted
+Plugins can get notified after an account has been deleted

 ```php
 use verbb\socialposter\events\AccountEvent;